The Crawler works as provided in the steps below for HTTP Collection:

 - Other custom meta tags would also be indexed, those fields can be viewed in your XML or JSON search response along with other Searchblox fields and can be searched using fielded search and filters.
 They can be added as facet filters or added to context search.

 - Read: Custom Fields in Search

-- Kindly note that in JSON or XML response you would be able to view the SearchBlox fields as well as meta fields.
+- Kindly note that in JSON response you would be able to view the SearchBlox fields as well as meta fields.
 Content will not appear in the response.

 - The search results can be tuned based on relevancy as in the help link below: https://developer.searchblox.com/docs/relevancy-tuning-in-search